So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 1. Start hanging out with other bicycle travellers

-Assuming that you don’t live in the back of beyond, you’ll start to receive emails from wandering cyclists looking for a place to stay and some company for the evening.
+You will soon start to receive emails from wandering cyclists looking for a place to stay and some company for the evening.

-As a side benefit, you’ll build up a list of testimonials from people you’ve hosted, which will come in very useful when you’re sitting in a smoky internet cafe full of small boys playing astonishingly violent video games, trying to find the right key on the keyboard to produce an ‘i’ with a dot on top of it in order to email other hosts with requests to stay the night yourself.
+As a side benefit, you’ll build up a list of testimonials from people you’ve hosted, which will come in very useful when you’re sitting in a smoky internet cafe full of small boys playing astonishingly violent video games, trying to find the right key on a Turkish keyboard to produce an ‘i’ with a dot on top of it in order to email other hosts with requests to stay the night yourself.

 2. Reduce your intake of social media

 Just sign out, that’s all.
-I’m not going to tell you to delete your Facebook account.
+I’m not going to tell you to delete your Facebook profile.
 Just sign out.
 And uncheck the ‘Remember me’ box next time you do feel compelled to sign in.

 Signing out of social media prevents one thing: the compulsive ‘checking’ behaviour so many of us now exhibit to check our social media accounts every few minutes, meaning our brains are in two places at once, causing us to walk out in front of moving vehicles and into each other while ‘checking’ what’s happening in the world.